Sutter family: Shaun

-Shaun Sutter, Brian's son, was drafted by the Calgary Flames in the 4th round, 102nd overall, in the 1998 NHL Entry Draft but never made it to the NHL.
+Shaun Sutter, Brian's son, was drafted by the Calgary Flames in the 4th round, 102nd overall, in the 1998 NHL entry draft but never made it to the NHL.
 He spent the early stages of his career in the ECHL, before heading to Europe to play in the British Elite Ice Hockey League in 2005 where he played with the Nottingham Panthers, Sheffield Steelers and Belfast Giants.
 He served as an assistant coach with the Western Hockey League's Regina Pats from 2009 to 2011.
-Since 2011, he has been employed by the Red Deer Rebels, first as senior scout, then promoted to assistant general manager in 2013.
+Since 2011, Shaun has been employed by the Red Deer Rebels, first as senior scout, then promoted to assistant general manager in 2013.

 Brett

-Brett Sutter, Darryl's son, was drafted by the Calgary Flames as the 179th overall pick in the 2005 NHL Entry Draft.
+Brett Sutter, Darryl's son, was drafted by the Calgary Flames as the 179th overall pick in the 2005 NHL entry draft.
 He played pee-wee and midget hockey with the San Jose Jr. Sharks, then went on to captain his uncle Brent's Red Deer Rebels in the Western Hockey League while playing with his cousin Brandon.
 He made his NHL debut on December 23, 2008, playing against the Anaheim Ducks, and scored a goal while being named the game's third star.
-He was traded to the Carolina Hurricanes in November 2010, rejoining Brandon, and has spent most of his time since the trade with the Hurricanes' AHL affiliate Charlotte Checkers, where he was named team captain for the 2011–12 season.
+He was traded to the Carolina Hurricanes in November 2010, rejoining Brandon, and has spent most of his time since the trade with the Hurricanes' American Hockey League (AHL) affiliate Charlotte Checkers, where he was named team's captain for the 2011–12 season.
 He was signed by the Minnesota Wild to a two-year, two-way contract on July 1, 2014, and on February 29, 2016, he was traded to the Los Angeles Kings (the team where his father coached) for Scott Sabourin.
+As of 2023, his most recent NHL action was during the 2014–15 season.

+Prior to his retirement on July 15, 2024, Brett Sutter played in 1150 regular-season professional hockey games, with 1090 of them in the AHL, the fourth most of any player in the league's history.
+Brett would serve as the captain of his respective AHL team for 10 of his 17 seasons in the league, including his final two with the Calgary Wranglers in his home province.
+Immediately following his retirement announcement, the Wranglers named Brett as an assistant coach for the 2024–25 AHL season.